stadust/pointercrate/doc/250_users/300_delete_user.md

 <div class='info-yellow'>
 <b>Access Restrictions:</b><br>
-Access to this endpoint requires at least `ADMINISTRATOR` permissions.
+Access to this endpoint requires at least `Administrator` permissions.
 </div>

 Deletes a user account.
 This action is irreversible!